cemcen/Veamy/README.md

-<h1> Veamy - A Virtual Element Method library for 2D linear elastostatics </h1>
+<h1> Veamy: an extensible object-oriented C++ library for the virtual element method </h1>
-This repository contains the code for an open source library for the solution of 2D linear elasticity problems using Virtual Element Method.
+This repository contains the code for an open source C++ library that implements the virtual element method.
+The first release of this library allows the solution of 2D linear elastostatic problems.

 Features:
 <ul>